Natural selection in compartmentalized environment with reshuffling: Appendices

 where $\tilde\psi_\rho(x) = \max\Big(\psi_\rho(x),\psi_\rho(-x)\Big)$, and

-The last relations in the chains follow from the fact that for any finitely supported probability density $\rho$ its moment generating function $\psi_\rho$ is positive and finite for any value of the argument. \end{proof}
+The last relations in the chains follow from the fact that for any compactly supported probability density $\rho$ its moment generating function $\psi_\rho$ is positive and finite for any value of the argument. \end{proof}

 A counterexample to the theorem's statement with the dropped condition $|f(x)| \leqslant a\ch bx$ is given by the function $e^{x^2}$ and the density $\delta_1$.
 Indeed, in this case the expressions for $\sigma_x$ and $\sigma$ coincide and we have